ianpetrarca/hicetnunc_api_guide/README.md

 ## Usage and Code Examples
-How does use and run these code examples?
+> How do I use and run these code examples?

 ## Room for Improvement
 Include areas you believe need improvement / could be improved.
 Also add TODOs for future development.